sdgilley/docs-azdo-tools/README.md

         .venv\scripts\activate
         pip install azure-devops msrest azure-identity pandas openpyxl
         ```
+* Add an Engagement report, filtered to the documents of interest, to the same directory as the script.
+(You may have to switch permissions to General in this file.)

 ## Freshness scripts

 Use these scripts to find articles in need of a freshness review, and to create work items in Azure DevOps for items that need to be updated.
 Open each script and fill in the inputs before running.

-* `find-stale-items.py`: Find the items that need to be added as work items.
+* `find-by-month.py`: Find the items that need to be added as work items.
-    * Reads an engagement report that contains the documents you're interested in updating.
-    * Finds the files that need to be refreshed by the end of this month or next month, depending on the input value.
     * Reads the ms.date from a local version of the repo.
 This picks up changes made since the engagement report was run.
-    * Queries to see if a work item is already present for each file it finds.
+    * Finds the files that need to be refreshed for the given month.
+    * Reads an engagement report that contains the documents you're interested in updating.
     * Outputs a csv file with the items that need a work item for freshness review for the given month.
     It's a good idea to look over this file before using the next script to create the items in DevOps.
 See full instructions for running in the script.